 In my role as a life coach, I am often helping clients discover the self-belief to go for what they want in life.

-That’s why I’m keen to share this guide for you.
+That’s why I’m keen to share this guide with you.

 So, let’s dive in.